cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   the point is not the point at infinity.
 (As noted in the specification, validation of the point order is not required since the cofactor is 1.)
   If any of these checks fail, deserialization returns an error.
+- SerializeElementAsSharedSecret(A): Implemented by encoding the X coordinate of the elliptic curve point corresponding to A to a little-endian 32-byte string.
 - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String
   conversion according to {{SEC1}}.
 - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 32-byte string using Octet-String-to-Field-Element from
   {{SEC1}}.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
+- ScalarFromBytes(buf): Implemented by converting `buf` to an integer using OS2IP, and then reducing the resulting integer modulo the group order.

 <!-- TODO: this is the FROST style, which uses 33 bytes for the serialized
 group element.
 It doesn't match the existing HPKE KEM style, which uses 65